-You'll make your legs command distances down the Angelano avenue, stretching the fabric of your Ralph Lauren pants with the length of your strides.
-After a bit of walking and perhaps a cab, we will see the silver light of the Gehry concert hall in the distance; we will emerge from air-conditioned shops into warm-if-dry heat; we will enter a movie theater and see the new Coppola films, double-headers, and in the intermission between them we'll emerge sunblinded by the last image of day.
+You'll make your legs command distances down the Angelano avenue, stretching the emerald fabric of your Ralph Lauren slacks to the length of your stride.
+After a bit of walking and maybe a cab, we'll watch the silver light of the Gehry concert hall in the distance; we'll emerge from air-conditioned shops into dry heat; we'll enter a movie theater and see the new Coppola films, double-headers, and at intermission we will emerge sunblinded by gold, by the last image of day.
 Will you be saddened to miss it as we step back inside?

 When I think of you it is as your Platonic form.
-I have heard rumors that to love someone is to accept their faults, and I am theoretically certain that you have a few-faults, I mean-but when I think of why I love you it is because I feel you have no true faults at all.
+I have heard rumors that to love someone is to accept their faults, and I am theoretically certain that you have a few-faults, I mean-but when I think of why I love you it is because I feel you have no faults at all.

 The intricacies of your mannerisms astound me.
 You will show me a picture of yourself as a child when we retire to your apartment.
 You are you, just before college, your dark hair in bangs and you will disclaim, "I wish you knew me when I was young and beautiful."
-I do not.
-The girl who is looking out at me from the photograph knows nothing of what she wants.
-You do, exactly, and it is what compels me about you.
-It is in your mood, your bluntness of presentation.
-So little exhibition to it, not the way some people we know perform.
+But the girl who is looking out at me from the photograph knows nothing of what she wants.
+You do, exactly, and it's this that compels me about you.
+It lies in your mood, your bluntness of presentation.
+So little exhibition to it, not the way some people we know perform-always trying to impress, never knowing what for.

 "I used to buy flowers for myself and carry them on the subway, so that people would think I was wanted."
 I say, "I was awkward too once," met only with a shaking head.
-Eve's apple to Cohen's Chinese oranges, I guess.
+Eve's green apple to Cohen's Chinese oranges.

-You'll be wearing a dark, faux fur coat, dyed so that the tips are lighter, and I'll think you'll look fabulous in it, and you'll think so too, which is really the best thing of all.
-California, you're so good to me I'll think, while I watch you cross the street, end to end.
+You'll be wearing a dark green, faux fur coat, dyed so that the tips are lighter, and I'll think you'll look fabulous in it, and you'll think so too, which is really the best thing of all.
+California, you were so good to me I'll think, watching you cross the street end to end.

 Where are you going?
 To MoMA?
 I can't see you across even the emptiest of trains.
 We've switched geographies.
-I can only describe the places, around us together, soft and sharp, but perhaps such places are memorable only because, in my memory, you're in them.
+I can only describe the places, around us together, soft and sharp, but maybe such places are memorable only because, in my memory, you're in them.

 You'll have a soft spot for Marsden Hartley, a successor artist in your personal canon of bests (after I tease you gently for loving Benton, loving him unduly).
-You'll be riding one of those bright red Spacelander bicycles with the bubbled fiberglass cut-outs, and possibly two racoontail handlebars, looking very chic.
-It's the last day before it gets too cold to leave indoors.
+You'll be riding one of those bright red Spacelander bicycles with the bubbled fiberglass cut-outs, and possibly two racoon-tail handlebars, looking incredibly chic.
+It's the last day before it'll be too cold to go outdoors.
 I'll look past a Robert Zettler wood carving in mahogany, a bulbous Tiffany lampshade all leaded glass, and wish they were ours.